 To board and tour the visiting tall ships, guests must also purchase a Souvenir Passport.
 Passports are issued to each guest and are not transferable.
-They are good for the entire 4 days of the festival and allow the bearer to board and tour each visiting tall ship one time.
+They are valid Friday - Sunday and allow the bearer to board and tour each visiting tall ship one time.
 Souvenir Passports are not valid for admission to the festival.
 Guests much also purchase a daily admission ticket for each day they wish to attend.

 Are there ID requirements or an age limit to enter the festival?